 Il recente insediamento dell’amministrazione Biden a Washington e il percepito disimpegno degli Stati Uniti nella regione offrono agli europei l’opportunità di contribuire ad allentare le tensioni tra gli Stati del Consiglio di Cooperazione del Golfo (CCG) e l’Iran

-Cinzia Bianco on Qatar’s position in the Middle East chessboard
+Cinzia Bianco on Gulf monarchies’ posture in the current escalation of the Middle East crisis

 Privacy Preference